CrowdStrike/glide-core/.changeset/red-phones-laugh.md

 '@crowdstrike/glide-core': patch
 ---

-Dropdown's menu icons are now horizontally aligned withthe icon of the selected option that's in Dropdown's button.
+Dropdown's menu icons are now horizontally aligned with the icon of the selected option that's in Dropdown's button.